OpenManufacturingPlatform/iotcon-connectivity-handbook/White_Paper/02_Edge_Computing_in_the_Context_of_Open_Manufacturing/03_Reference_Use_Case.md

 On the production asset level, a PLC<sup>2</sup> is connected to the drive through a real-time ethernet bus.
 The PLC monitors the high-frequency energy data and is able to publish them for other systems.

 Since the amount of data generated is too large to be sent to the cloud without aggregation, a preprocessing must be done.
-This is executed on the edge level.
+This is executed on the _edge level_.
 An edge node consumes the energy data from the PLC via a modern protocol (e.g., OPC UA<sup>3</sup>).

 The edge node provides two key application features: